kquirapas/kquirapas/README.md

 ### 👋 Building shit that matter with Web, Mobile, and Blockchain technology

 Hey, I'm Kristian.
-If you're looking for a blockchain engineer or a Rust engineer I'm your guy.
+Nice to see you here!

 #### Current Work